StockwatchDev/application_settings/docs/3-Files.md

 ## Location, name and type of the file

-By default, the config and settings file are located in a subfolder of the home folder of the user running the application.
+By default, the config and settings files are located in a subfolder of the home folder of the user running the application.
 The default name of that subfolder is provided by the `default_foldername()` method and consists of a dot, followed by a name derived from your container class: the word `Config`/`Settings` is removed, underscores are put in front of